m4tuzalix/Bank-project/README.md

 - admin chat system - Currently i'm working on it.
 System which allows user to check if any admin is online and if so, start the chat between user and admin account.

-I've been working on this application since one month.
-I'm beginner with short experiance with started in September of 2018.
-I've fallen in love in programming, especially in python and I spend most of my time doing it.
-I'm open for any critics or advices or maybe some further ideas regarding this application.